MMG739/MMG739/README.md

 </div>

 <p align="center">
   I’m a FullStack Developer based in Dakar, Senegal, with a deep passion for coding and creating innovative technological solutions.
-My experience in Java and Spring, along with my interest in Oracle database concepts, will enable me to contribute significantly to your projects.
-I also have knowledge of Flutter and GetX, and I’m always eager to learn and explore new technologies.
 I love the fact that in this field, there’s always something new to discover and master.
 </p>

 <p align="center">